Tattnall County, Georgia

-Tattnall County is a county located in the southeast portion of the U.S. state of Georgia.
+Tattnall County is a county located in the southeast portion of the U.S. state of Georgia, located within the Magnolia Midlands, a part of the Historic South region.
 As of the 2020 census, the population was 22,842.
 The county seat is Reidsville.
 Tattnall County was created on December 5, 1801, from part of Montgomery County, Georgia by the Georgia General Assembly.

-The county was named after Josiah Tattnall (1762–1803), a planter, soldier and politician.
-It is located within the Magnolia Midlands, a part of the Historic South region.
+The county is named after Josiah Tattnall (1762–1803), a planter, soldier and politician.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 488 sqmi, of which 479 sqmi is land and 8.9 sqmi (1.8%) is water.

 Most of the western portion of Tattnall County, defined by a line running from Cobbtown south to Collins, then east to a point halfway to Bellville, and then south and southwest to the middle of the county's southern border, is located in the Ohoopee River sub-basin of the Altamaha River basin.
 The northeastern portion of the county, from Cobbtown to east of Reidsville, is located in the Canoochee River sub-basin of the Ogeechee River basin.
 The southeastern and southwestern parts of Tattnall County are located in the Altamaha River sub-basin of the larger river basin by the same name.